 When protesters cry 'defund the police,' what does it mean?

-WASHINGTON -- Protesters are pushing to 'defund the police" over the death of George Floyd and other black Americans killed by law enforcement.
-Their chant has become rallying cry - and a stick for President Donald Trump to use on Democrats as he portrays them as soft on crime.
+WASHINGTON -- Protesters are pushing to "defund the police" over the death of George Floyd and other black Americans killed by law enforcement.
+Their chant has become a rallying cry -- and a stick for President Donald Trump to use on Democrats as he portrays them as soft on crime.

-But what does 'defund the police' mean?
+But what does "defund the police" mean?
 It's not necessarily about gutting police department budgets.
+Still, some activists and lawmakers have also raised the possibility of completely disbanding police departments, clouding the more complicated message.

 WHAT IS THE 'DEFUND THE POLICE' MOVEMENT?